 In Bolivia, social and political disputes often escalate to the brink of conflict.
 Ethnic and cultural diversity and struggles over natural resources fuel social and economic tensions in Bolivia, one of the poorest countries in the Western Hemisphere.
 Nevertheless, training provided by The Carter Center to thousands of Bolivians, including civic organizations, social groups, government authorities, media organizations, and young political leaders, has helped to establish specific conflict prevention and transformation skills and greater political will for dialogue.

-The Carter Center has worked in Bolivia since 2003 with the overall aim of supporting a democratic transformation process that is peaceful, inclusive, and respectful of human rights.
+The Carter Center worked in Bolivia from 2003 to 2011 with the overall aim of supporting a democratic transformation process that was peaceful, inclusive, and respectful of human rights.
 From 20032007, the Center helped Bolivia establish access to information legislation.
-Since 2007, The Carter Center has helped build capacity for conflict management by providing comprehensive training to government officials, particularly those in the National Institute for Agrarian Reform.
+Beginning in 2007, The Carter Center helped build capacity for conflict management by providing comprehensive training to government officials, particularly those in the National Institute for Agrarian Reform.
 In 2009, a Center mission focused on long-term observation of Bolivia's new biometric voter registration process.
 Also in 2009, the Center began a project to strengthen Bolivian democracy by fostering the practice of professional journalism and strengthening the role of media in the promotion of peace and stability.

 QUICK FACTS: BOLIVIA